Old Exams Practice (topics may be different)

 Returns the highest correlation between two contiguous

-windows of length w.
+numerical value.
 One window is over A and the other

 over B. Round the highest correlation found to 3 digits.